 GPS, or Global Positioning System, is a satellite-based navigation system that allows us to determine our precise location on Earth.
 It is used in a wide variety of applications, including navigation, mapping, and tracking.
 But how exactly does it work?

 The GPS receiver uses a process called trilateration to determine its position.
 Trilateration is a method of determining the location of a point by measuring the distance to it from two or more other points.
-In the case of GPS, the receiver measures the distance to three or more satellites and uses that information to calculate its position.
-The more satellites that the receiver can receive signals from, the more accurate the position will be.

 In order for the GPS receiver to determine its position, it needs to be able to receive signals from at least four satellites.
 The receiver compares the time a signal was transmitted by a satellite with the time it was received.
 By knowing the speed of light and the time difference, the receiver can calculate the distance to the satellite.